FelitaD/job-market-batch/README.md

 ### 3. Automation with cron jobs
 Scripts contain execution of spiders.
 They are then scheduled with crontab.

-### 4. Streamlined ingestion with Pandas
+### 4.a Streamlined ingestion with Pandas
-Read from database to do text analysis.
+Read from database to do same basic queries as in psql but with pandas.

+### 4.b Synchronization PostgreSQL - Elasticsearch with Logstash
+The data that would be the more interesting to analyse is contained in the job openings' text.
+For this, Elasticserch will allow us to do some analytics and particularly aggregation of the most frequent terms.
+The main goal is to know which technologies are the most in demand for Data Engineer positions in France / Europe.